BackofenLab/IntaRNA/README.md

 where *Pu* denotes the unpaired probability of the subsequence.
 Within the IntaRNA energy model, *ED* values for both interacting subsequences are considered.

+To globally turn off accessibility consideration, set `--acc=N`.
-Accessibility incorporation can be disabled for query or target sequences using `--qAcc=N` or `--tAcc=N`, respectively.
+Accessibility incorporation can be disabled separately for query or target sequences using `--qAcc=N` or `--tAcc=N`, respectively.

-A setup of `--qAcc=C` or `--tAcc=C` (default) enables accessibility computation using the selected [energy model](#energy) for query or target sequences, respectively.
+A setup of `--acc=C` (default, as for `--qAcc=C` and `--tAcc=C`) enables accessibility computation using the selected [energy model](#energy) for query or target sequences, respectively.

 Using `--accNoLP` and `--accNoGUend`, the consideration of lonely base pairs